What is Taskpin?

 Problem Statement

 Taskpin lacked a unified design that offers a seamless experience across different platforms.
-I have endeavored to plan, design, implement, and refine this design system so far.
+I have endeavored to plan, design, implement, and refine this design system.

 Study Goals